WillChamness/pysyslog-server/README.md

 Next, create a `.env` file.
 Use the `.env_example` file a a template.

 Lastly, send Syslog messages to the server on UDP/514 and watch as syslog file gets populated with entries.
+Check out [this Javascript Syslog client](https://github.com/paulgrove/node-syslog-client) to see if it works.

 **Note:** In Linux, the well-known ports require root privileges to open.
 Run `main.py` as root or use a reverse proxy.

 ### Auto Start After Reboot
 This repo also contains an example `systemd` daemon file for starting the Syslog server after reboot.
-Modify `example-pysyslog-server.service` to fit your needs, and move it to `/etc/systemd/system/pysyslog-server.service`.
+Modify `example-pysyslog-server.service` to fit your needs and move it to `/etc/systemd/system/pysyslog-server.service`.
 Then, run these commands:
 ```
 sudo systemctl enable pysyslog-server
 sudo systemctl start pysyslog-server